pmlopes/yoke/README.md

 * [Benchmark](http://pmlopes.github.io/yoke/Benchmark.html)

+If you need help with Yoke. just ask your questions on [yoke framework group](https://groups.google.com/forum/#!forum/yoke-framework).

 ## Example Applications

-* Under the directory example you will find a Naive implementation of a CMS application using Redis as a database backend.
+Under the directory example you will find a couple of examples built with Yoke.

+* A naive implementation of a CMS application using Redis as a database backend
 * Mozilla Persona authentication implementation
 * Groovy get started example
 * JavaScript get started example

+All these examples are presented as a showcase of the framework, they are lacking lots of features and testing.

 ## Inspiration